 The competitive advantage of the Group is its vertical integration - fish farming, production and sales.
-About two thirds of the raw trout used in the Group's production is harvested from the Group's own fish farms in the lakes in Sweden, in the archipelago in Turku area in Finland and in coastal area of Saaremaa, Estonia, ensuring that customers receive fast and high-quality deliveries.
+About two thirds of the raw trout used in the Group's production is harvested from the Group's own fish farms in the lakes in Sweden and in coastal area of Saaremaa, Estonia, ensuring that customers receive fast and high-quality deliveries.